-Do not take LACOSAM
+Do not use LACOSAM:

-- If you are allergic to lacosamide, or any of the other ingredients of this medicine.
-If you are not sure whether you are allergic, please discuss with your doctor. - If you have a certain type of heart beat problem called second- or third-degree AV block.
+- if you are allergic to lacosamide, or any of the other ingredients of this medicine.
+If you are not sure whether you are allergic, please discuss with your doctor. - if you have a certain type of heart beat problem called second- or third-degree AV block.

-Do not take LACOSAM if any of the above applies to you.
-If you are not sure, talk to your doctor or pharmacist before taking this medicine.
+Do not use Lacosam if any of the above applies to you.
+If you are not sure, talk to your doctor or pharmacist before using this medicine.